limited-user-VL/IS-Camera/README.md

 3. The propagation direction of each beam within the array.

 The code structure is primarily centered around three main classes: `Tomography`, `CrossSection`, and `Beam`.
 Each class is tailored to handle different aspects of the beam analysis process, from loading and processing data to calculating specific beam properties.

+The code from beam_tomo_analyse.py is then called by ipython notebooks, which applies the functions to particular sets of data.

 ## 1. Tomography Class